dmbarreiro/PyAudioFunctions/README.md

 ## Content

 Available functions:
-* stft_onset: Computes onset detection (beginning of a musical note) on a wav audio file using the short time fourier transform.
+* *stft_onset*: Computes onset detection (beginning of a musical note) on a wav audio file using the short time fourier transform.
-* segment_stable_notes_monophonic: Segments monophonic audio in different stable notes regions.
+* *segment_stable_notes_monophonic*: Segments monophonic audio in different stable notes regions.
-* compute_inharmonicity_monophonic: Computes the inharmonicity of a monophonic sound using the harmonic model.
+* *compute_inharmonicity_monophonic*: Computes the inharmonicity of a monophonic sound using the harmonic model.